 Shortly after graduating from high school I used my budding technical knowledge to create a website for my Dad called TinkerTry and a smaller blog of my own called Thinkerbit.
 My Dad's articles began to help dozens, hundreds, and eventually millions of people solve IT-related problems and I learned a ton about web development in order to keep the site running smoothly.
 I turned Thinkerbit into my own web consulting company and built websites for a few more clients during my summers as an undergraduate.

-At Tufts University I studied biology as a freshman until Steve Jobs' death convinced me to pursue what I was actually interested in: helping people through good product design that combined technology with liberal arts and psychology.
+At Tufts University I studied biology as a freshman until Steve Jobs' commencement address convinced me to pursue what I was more interested in: helping people through good product design that combined technology with liberal arts and psychology.
 I joined the Human Factors / Engineering Psychology program and began taking Entrepreneurial Leadership courses as well.

-After noticing that Tufts' Human Factors program wouldn't let me practice product design until my senior year, I co-founded a project-based product design club of my own called Tufts MAKE.
-Together with a small group of friends we taught practical skill-based workshops and practiced the process of product design by de-creaming Oreos, creating a web application, and eventually building a BB-8 droid.
+After noticing that Tufts' Human Factors program didn't have students practice the full product design process until their senior year, I co-founded a project-based product design club of my own called Tufts MAKE.
+Together with a small group of friends we taught practical skill-based workshops and practiced the process of product design by de-creaming Oreos, creating a Tufts-themed web app, and eventually building a BB-8 droid.
 Our efforts helped grow the Human Factors program and expanded opportunities for students to practice product design and physical prototyping much earlier than previously possible.
 My work as Tufts MAKE's leader and Human Factors advocate earned me a graduate scholarship to work with Tufts' Center for Engineering Education and Outreach to build a new web-based platform called the Maker Network.